IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 A quick banking application has been developed in order to help you to start coding.
 This web application (HTML/CSS/javascript) uses Banking APIs introduced before.

-## 1. Download and review the Banking application code
+## 1. Download and review the banking application code

 1. Download and import the project *bankingApplication* located in **this Github repository** into you preferred IDE like Eclipse.
 	![alt text](images/bankingClone.png "Download the application")